azkiflay/ansible/README.md

 # Introduction
+This section introduces Ansible, a popular Configuration Management (CM) tool.
 Online services and applications are supported by physical and virtual servers.
 These servers can be configured individually, but doing so is tiring, time-consuming and error prone.
-Ansible is an open-source Configuration Management (CM) tool that enables system administrators to control the state of servers.
+Ansible is an open-source CM tool that enables system administrators to control the state of servers.
 [Puppet](https://www.puppet.com/), [Chef](https://www.chef.io/products/chef-infra), and [Salt](https://saltproject.io/) are other CM tools.
 CM tools are used to define and enforce desired state for servers, as well as other networked hosts and devices.
 For example, software package installation, configuration, permissions, and running the necessary services are among the things Ansible and other CMs can do.

 Ansible is written in Python, and it uses a domain-specific language ([DSL](https://en.wikipedia.org/wiki/Domain-specific_language)) to describe the state of servers.
 Moreover, Ansible can be used for deploying software that is ready to be released from a developers team.
 To achieve that, Ansible copies required files to servers, change configuration and environment variables, and start services in a particular order.